SinghTanisha16/Build-Your-First-Webpages-with-HTML-and-CSS/README.md

 # Build Your First Webpages with HTML and CSS
 ## By OpenClassrooms (Tracks provided by Facebook Developer Circles)

 The best part of this course was that there was no prior coding experience required.
+The instructor for the course was [Emily Reese](https://openclassrooms.com/en/membres/emilyreese).
+You can follow her on Twitter [here](https://twitter.com/eclairereese).
 The learning goals as from the [website](https://www.win-rar.com/download.html?&L=0) were:
 * Build a first web page with HTML and CSS
 * Distinguish between HTML and CSS and identify their separate uses
 * Identify and apply correct syntax for common HTML elements